Looking to spend a day in Gent? Brunch, a walking tour, lunch, a castle visit, plenty of churches … and much more!

 So that’s my day in Gent in eight steps.
 It was a fascinating day, and I will definitely be returning another time as there is so much that I haven’t seen yet, and it’s just such a pleasant city to walk around.

-This is clearly just a taster to all that you can see in Gent.
-For more details, the book pictured below is recommended; just click for more info or to buy.
+This is clearly just a taster to all that you can see during a day in Gent.
 And if you’re wondering what to do on your next free day, how about checking out my post How to Spend a Day in Bruges?

 Thanks for reading this post.
-If you want to add any of your own suggestions of favourite places to visit in Gent, just add a comment below.
+If you want to add any of your own suggestions of favourite places to visit in Gent, just add a comment below or contact me using this form or via WhatsApp: